andrewscwei/andrewwei-www/app/log/_drafts/2015-05-31-linux-user-management.md

 ## Managing Users

+A user can belong to only 1 primary group and muliple secondary groups.

 To add a new user (by default this creates a new group with the same name and assigns this new user's primary group to the new group):
 ```
 $ useradd username